ballerina-platform/ballerina-dev-website/spec/http/spec.md

 ### 2.4.
 Client
 A client allows the program to send network messages to a remote process according to the HTTP protocol.
-The fixed remote functions of the client object correspond to distinct network operations defined by the HTTP protocol.
+The fixed remote methods of the client object correspond to distinct network operations defined by the HTTP protocol.

 The client init function requires a valid URL and optional configuration to initialize the client.
 ```ballerina